 And so on, forever, because while guns make you brave, pies make you stupid.
 And immortality makes you eternally susceptible to both.

 Any game where you can get your head whacked clean off by a swinging blade on your first turn get an instant 8 in my book.*

-First game: Combat was like hitting the pause button on the game to do this other thing, breaking the flow of play.
+First play: Combat was like hitting the pause button on the game to do this other thing, breaking the flow of play.
 It got to where one person was complaining every time combat occurred—since it stopped the game dead—and I learned to dread any combat.
 Not because it was necessarily deadly or scary, which would be nicely thematic, but because it seemed like such an incongruous bolt-on interruption of what was otherwise a hilarious character grinder.

 UPDATE: Okay, I get it.
 The card combat is the one chance for player interaction in this, and does allow you to personally stick your finger in your neighbor's eye.
 I approve, I'm glad it's there, but I just wish it were more smoothly integrated with the rest of the game.
-It is literally possible for the person doing the cleanup to still be sorting & shuffling when their turn comes back around in a full 4-player game!
+It is literally possible for the person doing the cleanup to still be sorting & shuffling when their turn comes back around in a full 4p game!